• Skip to primary navigation

 Dawn

 These grilled boneless chicken thighs are juicy and full of flavor.
-They are quick to make so they will be a perfect busy weeknight dinner or even a great BBQ dish.
+They are quick and easy to make so they will be a perfect busy weeknight dinner or even a great BBQ dish.

 5 from 4 votes